Environment policy: general principles and basic framework

 EU environment policy is based on four principles:

-• Rectifying pollution at source: if damage to the environment has already occurred, the polluters are obliged to take the appropriate measures to remedy it at the point of origin;
+- Rectifying pollution at source: if damage to the environment has already occurred, polluters are obliged to take the appropriate measures to remedy the damage at the point of origin;

-• ‘Polluter pays’: if damage has occurred, the polluters are obliged to take the appropriate measures to remedy it and pay for the costs.
-It is implemented through the Environmental Liability Directive, which aims to prevent or otherwise remedy environmental damage to protected species or natural habitats, water and soil.
+- ‘Polluter pays’: if damage has occurred, the polluters are obliged to take the appropriate measures to remedy it and pay for the costs.
+This is implemented through the Environmental Liability Directive, which aims to prevent or otherwise remedy environmental damage to protected species or natural habitats, water and soil.

 Basic framework